 We operate the school in a fiscally conservative way that tries to ensure that every dollar given is spent in a wise and frugal manner.
 Part of our accreditation by the ACCS involves having our fiscal responsibility independently verified.

-Each of these events is critical to both pay our bills and also build toward the future.
-We appreciate the great participation that our school community has at these events.
+Our fundraising efforts are critical to both pay our bills and also build toward the future.
+We appreciate the great participation that our school community has demonstrated.

 Over the years God has blessed us through the generous gifts of individuals and grant agencies like the Murdock Trust to provide our current facilities with no debt, and we are thankful for these gifts.
 Going forward, the school board has laid out a strategic plan that involves having the school move to a permanent long term facility in the next 5 years – a facility and site that will allow us to have a full Pre-K – 12 school that will support around 400 students and allow us to even better achieve our curricular goals.
 This plan at times seems daunting, but we are reminded that God will grow the school according to His will and will provide for all of our needs.